-Leah Curry is president of Toyota Motor Manufacturing, Indiana, Inc., in Princeton, Indiana (TMMI).
-She is responsible for all production and administrative functions at the manufacturing facility, which produces the Toyota Highlander, Highlander Hybrid, Sienna, and Sequoia.
+Leah Curry is honored to serve as president of Toyota Motor Manufacturing, Indiana, Inc., (TMMI) where she leads all production and administrative functions at the manufacturing facility in Princeton, Indiana, which produces the Toyota Highlander, Highlander Hybrid, Sienna and Sequoia.

-During her 22-year career with Toyota, Curry has held several other manufacturing management positions at TMMI, including general manager of assembly and management positions in body weld, stamping, maintenance, production engineering, and new model launch.
-She started her career as a maintenance team leader at TMMI in 1997.
+During her 25+ year career with Toyota, Curry has held several management positions at TMMI, including vice president of manufacturing.
+She has also served as general manager of assembly and held leadership positions in body weld, stamping, maintenance, production, engineering, and new model launch.

 Additionally, Curry serves on several boards, including Evansville Regional Economic Partnership, Deaconess Health Systems, and The Evansville Regional Business Committee.
 In 2013, she received the Manufacturing Institute’s Step Ahead award that recognizes female leadership in manufacturing.
 And, in 2022, she was inducted into the Women in Manufacturing Hall of Fame.

 Other accolades include being twice named one of the top 100 women in Automotive by Automotive News (2015, 2020) and she was named one of the 250 most influential people in Indiana by Indiana Business Journal in 2022.